-For the year ended December 31, 2018, the aggregate sales attributable to the Group's five largest customers represented less than 30 per cent of the Group's total sales.
+For the year ended December 31, 2019, the aggregate amount of revenue from sales of goods or rendering of services attributable to the Group's five largest customers represented approximately 42.67 per cent of the Group's total revenue, while the revenue from sales of goods or rendering of services attributable to the largest customer for the Group accounted for approximately 17.94 per cent of the Group's total revenue.

-For the year ended December 31, 2018, the aggregate amount of purchases attributable to the Group's five largest suppliers represented approximately 74.21 per cent of the Group's total purchases, while the purchases attributable to the largest supplier for the Group accounted for approximately 55.34 per cent of the Group's total purchases.
-As at December 31, 2018, none of the directors of the Company, their close associates nor any shareholder which to the knowledge of the directors own more than 5 per cent of the issued shares of the Company had any beneficial interest in the Group's major suppliers.
+For the year ended December 31, 2019, the aggregate amount of purchases attributable to the Group's five largest suppliers represented approximately 63.13 per cent of the Group's total purchases, while the purchases attributable to the largest supplier for the Group accounted for approximately 50.61 per cent of the Group's total purchases.

+As at December 31, 2019, none of the directors of the Company, their close associates nor any shareholder which to the knowledge of the directors own more than 5 per cent of the issued shares of the Company had any beneficial interest in the Group's major customers and suppliers.